For SellersSeller Guide

 What Constitutes a Minority Stake Sale?

 A minority stake sale, conversely, involves selling less than 50% of the company’s equity.
 In this scenario, the original business owner (or founding group) retains voting control.
-This path is often pursued by companies seeking growth capital without relinquishing control, or by owners looking for partial liquidity while continuing to lead the business.
+This path is often pursued by companies seeking growth capital without relinquishing control, or by owners seeking partial liquidity while continuing to lead the business.
 Minority investors are typically growth equity firms, venture capital funds, or family offices seeking to partner with strong management teams and participate in future upside.

 Key Characteristics: